 If you’re the one who’s driving, it’s always good to have somebody next to you whom you can ask to take pictures of the landscape, who hands you over the coffee mug or opens a bottle of water for you, who has an idea where you’re going next, who’s good at navigating (or cute enough that you’re forgiving him the fact that he says things like “right here left”) and knows how to regulate the AC, has playlists ready and feeds you molten chocolate through a straw.

 It doesn’t matter if you don’t have the same taste in music.
 Honestly.
 There’s always a compromise.
 I love metal, my brother is into techno.
 So we listened to country music.
 I love metal, my former companion hates it.
-So we listened to his music, cause I was in love (with him).
+So we listened to his music, cause I was in love (with him) and just random stuff.
 Find somebody funny, somebody who can make you laugh at stupid and random things, like a man in a car next to your stall at Sonic who looks like a mass murderer.
 Cause some drives are just too long to be endured only.
 And too beautiful to not be enjoyed.
 I can’t imagine something less fun than roadtripping with a bore.
 I loved making up car games or stopping at roadside attractions my companions enjoy.

 4 The Smoking Question